Where’s the best place to buy Bitcoin?

 All the above existing problems led us to conclude that our rating system must focus primarily on the users security and privacy whilst also being fully open source and transparent.
 We outline not only what we review but exactly how we review it in our detailed Crypto Exchange Rating Methodology page.

-All the exchange data we collect is open source and can be accessed in standardised JSON format.
+All the exchange data we collect is open source and can be accessed in standardized JSON format.
 We also outline exactly how we review and rate exchanges right down to the last detail.

 This methodology is converted to simple code logic and all exchanges are rated by code with no human interaction or bias.
 If an exchange supports a feature or security/privacy technology it will be given its assigned points and anyone, anywhere, at anytime can check and manually calculate an exchanges rating for themselves to verify our results.